Praise for New Place Designer in Architectural Visit

 After making contact and offering to host the organisation’s annual study day, New Place Hotel was delighted with the recent opportunity to reconnect with The Lutyens Trust and bring the history of its beautiful Grade 1 listed manor house to life.

-‘Since our new owners took over the property in 2017, they have been very keen to explore its historical significance’, explained Richard Powell, General Manager.
-‘We have joined The Lutyens Trust as corporate members and were thrilled with the honour of welcoming its members to see the property.’
+‘Since our new owners took over the property in 2017, they have been very keen to explore its historical significance and we have joined The Lutyens Trust as corporate members and were thrilled with the honour of welcoming its members to see the property.’

 Sir Edwin, whose career ran from 1888 till his death in 1944, imaginatively adapted traditional architectural styles to the requirements of his era.
 Renowned as the designer of beautiful country houses, public buildings and many WW1 memorials including the Cenotaph, the late architectural historian Gavin Stamp described him as ‘surely the greatest British architect of the twentieth (or of any other) century’.